IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/starting_new_project.rst

    - Focus on the `.ifc` file as the primary source of truth for your BIM data.
    - Use `.blend` files if you need to preserve specific Blender setups or visual configurations, but remember these are secondary to the IFC data.

-Remember, in BlenderBIM, the `.ifc` file contains the critical BIM information.
+Remember, in Bonsai, the `.ifc` file contains the critical BIM information.
 The `.blend` file is primarily for Blender-specific settings and visual representations.
 Always ensure your IFC project is saved before closing Blender or starting a new session.
 If you need to preserve Blender-specific configurations, save the `.blend` file separately.